ZerBea/hcxdumptool/README.md

 it does not crack WPS (use reaver or bully instead)

-it does not decrypt encrypted traffic (use Wireshark in parallel)
+it does not decrypt encrypted traffic (use tshark or Wireshark in parallel)

 it does not record entire traffic (use tshark or Wireshark in parallel)